-City of Mission terminated its agreement with Mission Economic Development Authority (MEDA) to perform the City's economic development activities via City Council Resolution and has delegated all economic development activities to MEDC.
+The City's economic development activities via City Council Resolution has delegated all economic development activities to MEDC.

 City of Mission provides personnel services to carry out the daily operating activities of MEDC.
 MEDC reimburses the City of Mission for the services provided as well as accounting and overhead costs.